 The alcohols and witcher potions that Geralt consumes elevates his toxicity levels, using the same gauge that monitors poison from enemies.
 The developers made no mistake here; they know what’s up.

 An entire side-quest is dedicated to Fisstech, the fictional drug in the Witcher series which can be compared to cocaine.

-Misc Spiritual Content: Some of these could be included in other categories, but gamers should know that “witcher” is derived from “witches.”
+Misc Spiritual Content: Some of these could be included in other categories, but gamers should know that “witcher” is derived from “witch.”
 Thus, Geralt is a practitioner of Signs, which may or may not be associated with what Witcher 2 refers to as “the Power,” or the source of the kind of magics that sorceresses like Triss are naturally born with the ability to command.
 The presence of magic in a RPG should not come as a surprise to anyone, but the reference to it capitalized as “the Power” may receive side-eyes from those that are spiritually sensitive.

 The completion of a certain side-quest allows players to have sex with a succubus.
 Yes, the demon that fancies seducing men to feast on their souls can be…plowed, digitigrade legs covered in fur, hooves, horns, and fluffy tail included.